rtmigo/img2texture/README.md

 ### Converted image

 This is the result of `img2texture`.
-The image is slightly reduced in size and the edges are modified.
+The image is slightly reduced in size and the edges are modified with simple alpha-blending.

 ![Converted image](docs/2_orion_seamless.jpg)